Automatic Late Fees

 - Lesser of a specified dollar amount or percentage

 - Late Fee Percentage Base – This area lets you choose what number to base the late fee percentage on.
-The percentage will always be based on the regular payment amount at a minimum.
+The percentage will always be based on the lesser of Amount Past Due or the normal payment amount.
 You can also choose to add the escrow amount (current payment period escrow adjustment amount) to the payment to create a new percentage base.
 You may include any number of the escrow buckets on your account.

 - Buckets Added To Late Fee Percentage Base – To add an escrow bucket to the percentage base, click in the field.
 This should bring up a list of your escrow buckets.
 You can type in the field to filter escrow buckets by keyword.
 When you select an escrow bucket, it will stay in the field until you click the icon.
 You can re-click the field to search for and add as many buckets as you want.